awsdocs/amazon-workmail-administration-guide/doc_source/email-flows.md

 Multiple patterns can be specified for one rule\.
 For more information, see [Inbound Email Rule Actions](#email-flows-rule-actions) and [Outbound Email Rule Actions](#email-flows-rule-outbound)\.

 Inbound email flow rules are applied if either the `Sender` or `From` header in an inbound email matches any patterns\.
 If present, the `Sender` address is matched first\.
 The `From` address is matched if there is no `Sender` header or if the `Sender` header doesn't match any rule\.
+If there are multiple recipients for the email that match different rules, each rule applies for the matched recipients\.

 Outbound email flow rules are applied if the recipient and either the `Sender` or `From` header in an outbound email matches any patterns\.
 If there are multiple recipients for the email that match different rules, each rule applies for the matched recipients\.